lue-bird/elm-typed-value/README.md

 --...
 ```

-You get rid of writing and calling different mehods for those types:
+You get rid of writing and calling different mehods for those types.

 ```elm
 naturalNumber |> NaturalNumber.toInt